communityds/deputy-api-wrapper/CONTRIBUTING.md

 ## How to submit a contribution

 1. Fork our GitHub repository.
-2. Create a dedicated branch in your forked repository off of the `develop` branch.
+2. Create a dedicated branch in your forked repository off of the `master` branch.
 3. Make changes within your branch.
 4. Finalise your changes to ensure:
     * All unit tests pass.